 A. Please check with your tax consultant.
 We cannot place a monetary value on a ponytail.

 Join us - Are You Ready?

-Mickey – Amogh Foundation is a Non Government Organization working for Healthcare Awareness and Access, Child Education and Women Empowerment.
-Based at Goregaon (W), Mumbai.
+Mickey Amogh Foundation is a Non-Government Organization working for Healthcare Awareness and Access based at Goregaon (W), Mumbai.

 Mickey Amogh Foundation was started in 2016 followed by demise of trustee’s son Amogh.
 It formally got registered under Bombay charity commissioner in June 2018.

 Mickey Amogh Foundation runs three key initiatives -